GOP Looks To Trump's Address To Rally Lawmakers Around An Obamacare Strategy

 However, Health and Human Services Secretary Tom Price has privately told congressional Republicans that the White House is fully on board with the emerging proposal.

-White House spokesman Sean Spicer told reporters Monday that Trump will speak to healthcare and his "patient-centered alternative" in his Tuesday address.
+White House spokesman Sean Spicer told reporters Monday that Trump will speak to health care and his "patient-centered alternative" in his Tuesday address.
 Spicer said the White House wants to see a legislative proposal "within a matter of weeks."

 Ryan and Senate Majority Leader Mitch McConnell, R-Ky., also huddled with Trump at the White House on Monday.
-The speaker has maintained that the House will act on Obamacare repeal and replace legislation in March.
+The speaker has maintained that the House will act on Obamacare repeal-and-replace legislation in March.
 "We're going to be rolling out our plan very soon," Ryan pledged.

 A focal point of Tuesday's address will be just how far the president goes in embracing the emerging House GOP plan.
 Trump and his senior aides have at times made promises about the overhaul that Congress is unlikely to keep—such as a pledge to cover more people, with better coverage and at a cheaper cost.